tanvirTheDev/tanvirTheDev/README.md

 ## 🚀 About Me

-- 🌐 Currently working on my [personal portfolio](https://tanvir-portfolio-sable.vercel.app)
 - 🎓 Studying Electrical and Electronics Engineering
 - 👨‍💻 Web Developer since **2021**
 - 💻 Completed CSE fundamentals through the **Phitron course** by Programming Hero
-- ✍️ Writing regularly on [Medium](https://medium.com/@tanvir-ahamed) about problem-solving patterns
+- ✍️ Writing regularly on [Medium](https://medium.com/@tanvir-ahamed) about what i learn everyday and new technology.
 - 🔥 On a **100-day problem-solving challenge**
-- 🎬 Planning to launch a YouTube channel soon

 ---